ShuklaGroup/esmdynamic/README.md

 With FASTA file input, the headers will be used as IDs.
 With CSV input, the first row are headers, the first column contains IDs, and the second column contains the sequences.

-If you installed the Docker image, the inference script is exposed via the executable `run_esmdynamic`.
-For example, to recreate the dynamic contact maps in our publication, use either of the files in [examples](examples/esmdynamic):
+To recreate the dynamic contact maps in our publication, use either of the files in [examples](examples/esmdynamic):

 ```bash
 run_esmdynamic --csv example.csv --output_dir example